mafole-Coral/Tshepiso-Mafole/README.md

 Hi, I'm Tshepiso.
 I'm a scientist.

 I value living outside the box and embrace resilience.
 These ideals guide my approach to problem-solving and life in general.

-## Professional Me
+## About Me
 I am an ecologist driven by a passion for understanding the natural environment—its functions and its role in sustaining ecosystem components and human well-being, particularly under the pressures of environmental change and disturbances.
-My work has centered on Mediterranean-type ecosystems, utilising methods such as species distribution modeling, demographic matrix models, and field-based vegetation surveys to develop frameworks for ecosystem management in the context of climate change.
+My work has centered on Mediterranean-type ecosystems, utilising methods such as species distribution modeling (*MaxEnt, R, QGIS, GBIF*), demographic matrix models (*Leslie, Lefkovich, R, COMPADRE-Plant Matrix Database*), and field-based vegetation surveys to develop frameworks for ecosystem management in the context of climate change.

 I am broadening my expertise to explore the integration of nature, technology, and business, aiming to drive innovative solutions for a nature-positive future.